basebase-ai/basebase-js/README.md

 # BaseBase JavaScript SDK

-A Firebase-compatible SDK for BaseBase server interactions.
-Build web applications that can easily migrate between Firebase/Firestore and BaseBase with minimal code changes.
+An SDK for BaseBase server interactions, patterned after the Firebase/Firestore SDK.
+Build web applications that use BaseBase as a backend server.

 ## 🚀 Features

-- **Firebase-compatible API** - Drop-in replacement for Firebase/Firestore
+- **Firebase-like API** - Drop-in replacement for Firebase/Firestore
 - **Phone verification authentication** - SMS-based auth with JWT tokens
 - **Real-time data operations** - CRUD operations with collections and documents
 - **Advanced querying** - where, orderBy, limit constraints